tedhagos/tedhagos.github.com/_posts/2013-1-31-api-projects.md

 ---

 You will underestimate the efforts on your first API project.
-Even if you have done many an estimations before and you have participated in many a projects, if none of them was API development, you will be painfully reminded that *there is always a first time for everything*.
+Even if you have done many an estimations before and you have participated in many a projects, if none of them were API development, you will be painfully reminded that *there is always a first time for everything*.

 API projects are not exactly the same as a web app, or mobile app or a desktop app.
 They should not be estimated as such.
 You will spend more effort on development and unit testing on API projects.